Do you remember the last time someone praised you for doing a good job?

 What a great way to enjoy someone’s special day by sharing a dessert with the team.

-I make sure that each of my staff member’s birthday is plotted on my calendar and that they receive a personalized cake.
+I make sure that each of my staff member’s birthday is plotted on my calendar and that they receive a personalised cake.

 Letting your staff know that you care about their big day is a heartfelt move!

 2. Do monthly events.

 There’s always a good reason to celebrate each awesome month.
 There’s Father’s Day, Mother’s Day, and all other special days to honour specific people or cultures.

 During these events, I run activities or provide gifts.